What type of company should I choose? (sole proprietorship or limited liability company)

-Are you 100% sure, that you want to go “all-in” on this new business, or would it be a good idea to test the business idea/concept first?
+Are you 100% sure, that you want to go “all-in” on this new company, or would it be a good idea to test the company idea/concept first?

 The most popular limited liability company is called an “ApS”.

 One disadvantage with sole proprietorships is that you are more or less the company, and you’re liable for everything that might happen during the lifetime of the business.
 This means you could, for instance, be sued by a client or end up in a lawsuit if you fail to pay your bills.
 If you lose the lawsuit, then you’d be held personally liable.
 Worst-case scenario, you might end up in a situation where you’d need to sell your house in order to pay some obligation.
-So having a small company, a sole proprietorship, is in many ways easier than the limited liability companies, but you must understand the risk involved.
+So having a small business, a sole proprietorship, is in many ways easier than the limited liability companies, but you must understand the risk involved.

 Let’s consider the following example: If your business involves writing articles for friends, family, and close acquaintances, then you’re not likely to end up in any huge lawsuits.
 And since your costs would be limited to a computer, paper, pen, etc., your overall risk would be limited.

 If you’re starting out with little money and don’t have liability, a sole proprietorship may be the best choice.
-Although you can make a limited liability company quite cheap in terms of equity capital, you should still keep in mind whether or not there’s a deficit.
+Although you can make a limited liability company quite cheap in terms of share capital, you should still keep in mind whether or not there’s a deficit.

 When comparing limited liability companies to a sole proprietorship, first ask yourself if there’s any liability in the work you do.
 Look at your worst-case scenarios.
 If you have a disagreement with a client – for instance, you did some bad work, and they lost some money – you must ask yourself if you can write your way out of the liability in a contract that will potentially hold up in court.
-If you can, then the liability will be limited, and a sole proprietorship is the quickest and easiest option to starting up your business.
+If you can, then the liability will be limited, and a sole proprietorship is maybe the quickest and easiest option to start your business.
 If you can’t, you really should consider the limited liability company.

 Should everything go bad, then you will only lose the company.

-All your private assets is protected.
+All your private assets are protected.

 A limited liability company works differently than a sole proprietorship in that, even if there is a deficit, that deficit is isolated in the limited entity, so you can’t lose that deficit for anything.
 If you receive a salary from your limited liability company to pay your bills, then the company would be required to produce a payslip for you.
 And once that payslip is made, the company must withhold taxes and pay taxes to the government.
 So if you have a deficit and you also need a salary, because you have bills to pay, not only have you lost the money on the deficit, but you must also pay taxes on this personal income.